-The Company is also at Maturity level 5 of ISACA's Capability Maturity Model Integration - Development (CMMI® DEV) and Services (CMMI® SVC), a worldwide recognized industry The Company has devised proper systems to ensure benchmark and performance improvement model. compliance with the provisions of all applicable Secretarial Standards issued by the Institute of Company Secretaries
+The Company is also at Maturity level 5 of ISACA's Capability Maturity Model Integration - Development (CMMI® DEV) and Services (CMMI® SVC), a worldwide recognized industry benchmark and performance improvement model.

 The Company has received multiple external awards this year in the American Society for Quality ("ASQ") South Asia Team Excellence Awards, the Lean Six Sigma event from National Institution for Quality & Reliability ("NIQR") and in CII Lean National Awards 2024 as well as the CII Six Sigma National competition.